-In November and December at The Barn the Westben Youth, Teen and Festival Choruses present seasonal productions such as Christmas in Wales, The Magic Ornament, Westben Christmas Carol, The Little Match Girl Messiah and in 2015 Songs of Merry.
+In November and December at The Barn the Westben Youth, Teen and Festival Choruses present seasonal productions such as Christmas in Wales, The Magic Ornament, Westben Christmas Carol, The Little Match Girl Messiah, Songs of Merry, and in 2017 Upper Canada Christmas.
 These events take place at The Barn and in surrounding communities such as Peterborough, Belleville and Cobourg.

 Other events include educational initiatives such as in-school presentations, master classes and the new pre-school programs.
-Our 45-member Westben Festival Chorus and Westben Youth, Teen and B Natural choruses perform at The Barn and various other venues throughout the year, again with classic and modern repertoire.
+Our 45-member Westben Festival Chorus and Westben Youth, Teen, Cookie and B Natural choruses perform at The Barn and various other venues throughout the year, again with classic and modern repertoire.

 For more information on past seasons please see our Vision & History page.